okopanja/SharkPlanner/Documentation/Ka-50/README.md

 # Known limitations

+- Target entry to PVI-800 does not allow you to directly slew SHKVAL onto target due to insufficient precision of entered coordinates.
+You will have to search the target in the general vicinity.
 - Entry of target points into ABRIS is experimental.
 - Experimental target point may fail, and will the entry of waypoints.
 To fix this: reslot or reload the mission.
 - PVI-800 offers reduced precision of entry compared to ABRIS.
+This is best seen when you select target point and compare the point entered into ABRIS.
 - Entry of FIX points is not yet implemented.

 # References: